Learn of Christ

 Acts 17:10-14

 10And the brethren immediately sent away Paul and Silas by night unto Berea: who coming thither went into the synagogue of the Jews.
 11These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.
 12Therefore many of them believed; also of honourable women which were Greeks, and of men, not a few.
-13But when the Jews of Thessalonica had knowledge that the word of God was preached of Paul at Berea, they came thither also, stirring up the people.
+13But when the Jews of Thessalonica had knowledge that the word of God was preached of Paul at Berea, they came thither also, and stirred up the people.
 14And then immediately the brethren sent away Paul to go as it were to the sea: but Silas and Timotheus abode there still.

 Paul's pattern persists: he goes to the synagogue first.
 Even when he is fleeing persecution, even when safety matters, he seeks out the place where Scripture is read and taught.
 This is not stubbornness.
 It is the conviction that the gospel is written into the texts the Jews themselves hold sacred.